 Listen to your customers and gather high-quality data

-Lands End has weathered the storm of the COVID-19 pandemic better than many other retailers.
+Lands End was able to weather the challenges of the last few years better than many retailers.
 What’s their secret to success?
 Playing to their strengths, listening to their customers and enhancing their customer experience to keep customers content.

-Lands End recently used their customer behaviour data to enhance their mobile customer experience.
+Lands End has also used their customer behaviour data to enhance their mobile customer experience.
 Their data revealed that their customers were shifting their shopping preferences to mobile.
 Knowing that, Lands End set out to enhance their mobile experience by increasing the speed of navigation, checkout and payment options.

 Try new technology like AR

 To really make an impression, seek out new technology your business can use to take your customer experience to new heights.
 Be picky about the technology you incorporate.
-If it doesn’t serve them, consumers won’t use it, so it’s important to strike the right balance between enhanced experiences and frictionless journeys.
+Consumers won’t use what doesn’t serve them, so it’s important to strike the right balance between enhanced experiences and frictionless journeys.

 Make the most out of AR tech